Siege of Srebrenica: Srebrenica massacre

 There were no survivors to explain exactly what had happened in the Dom Kultura.
 Over a year later, it was still possible to find physical evidence of this atrocity.
 As in Kravica, many traces of blood, hair and body tissue were found in the building, with cartridges and shells littered throughout the two storeys.
 It could also be established that explosives and machine guns had been used.
 Human remains and personal possessions were found under the stage, where blood had dripped down through the floorboards.

 Čančari Road 12 was the site of the re-interment of at least 174 bodies, moved here from the mass grave at the Branjevo Military Farm.
 Only 43 were complete sets of remains, most of which established that death had taken place as there result of rifle fire.
 Of the 313 various body parts found, 145 displayed gunshot wounds of a severity likely to prove fatal.

 Casualties

-After the Bosnian War, the Bosnian Book of the Dead documented 9,377 violent deaths amongst combatants and civilians of all ethnicities that occurred in the Srebrenica municipality from 1992 to 1995.
+After the Bosnian War, the Bosnian Book of the Dead documented 9,377 violent deaths amongst citizens of Srebrenica municipality (combatants and civilians) of all ethnicities that occurred in the Srebrenica municipality from 1992 to 1995.
 The RDC established that at least 5,233 Bosnian-Muslim civilians were killed in Srebrenica during the war.
 Most estimates put the number of Bosniak men and boys killed in the July 1995 massacre at more than 8,000; the list of Bosniaks killed during this period compiled by the Bosnian Federal Commission of Missing Persons contains 8,372 names.
 In 2003, Serbs comprised 95 percent of the population of the Srebrenica municipality.

+The Bosnian Book of the Dead, Part I, page 173-174 clarifies:

+"In 1995, 9,726 persons were killed, out of which 9,022 Bosniaks, and of that number, 8,594 were killed in July 1995.
+According to the data we have compiled, in the period from 11 July 1995 until 31 July 1995, which can be related to the fall of the UN Safe Zone of Srebrenica and the mass killings of civilians and prisoners of war, that occurred after the fall of Srebrenica, 8,331 persons were killed in total.
+Of those, 5,113 were from Srebrenica, 1,766 from Bratunac, 900 from Vlasenica, 437 from Zvornik and 115 from Rogatica/Žepa.
+Out of these 8,372 persons, 1,416 were soldiers."